Estimated reading time: 4 minutes

-Some panels degrade as much as 50% over a 25 year period.
-At Project Solar, we only use tier 1 panels that have, at minimum a guaranteed 80% of its rated production level by year 25.
+Some panels degrade as much as 50% over a 25-year period.
+At Project Solar, we only use Tier 1 panels that have, at minimum, a guaranteed 80% of its rated production level by year 25.

 The 80% is guaranteed, but our preferred panels have a historical record of 85%.
 Some of the most expensive panels (often costing 2x as much per watt) boast a 92% performance record (a 7% difference).
-We try and find the sweet spot, the best bang for your buck panel that will do the job at the highest yielding ROI over 25 years.
+We try and find the sweet spot—the best-bang-for-your-buck panel that will do the job at the highest yielding ROI over 25 years.

-But in short, we almost never have issues with panels.
+In short, we almost never have issues with panels.
 They keep chugging along, exceeding their performance rating throughout the life of the warranty.

-Making A Claim
+Making a Claim

-If it has been longer than 10 years, you can either replace the panel yourself, or hire a handyman to do it for you.
+If it has been longer than 10 years, you can either replace the panel yourself or hire a handyman to do it for you.
 Everything just clips into itself, and no splicing of wires is required for a panel change.
-The hardest part is getting on the roof and positioning yourself to reach the screws and to place the new panel.
+The hardest part is getting on the roof and positioning yourself to reach the screws and place the new panel.

 If you did DIY, you're already a pro, and this shouldn't be a concern.

-Making A Claim
+Making a Claim